-- 1. New or existing Norwegian residential buildings that comply with the Norwegian building code of 2007 (TEK07) and later codes for small residential buildings and code of 2010 (TEK10) and later codes for apartments are eligible for green bonds as all these buildings have significantly better energy standards and account for no more than 15% of the residential building stock.
-A two year lag between implementation of a new building code and the buildings built under that code must be taken into account. - 2.
-Existing Norwegian residential buildings with EPC-labels A, B or C. These buildings may be identified in data from the Energy Performance Certificate (EPC) database. - 3.
+- New or existing Norwegian residential buildings that comply with the Norwegian building code of 2010 (TEK10) and later codes, as all of these buildings have significantly better energy standards and account for no more than 15% of the residential building stock.
+A two year lag between implementation of a new building code and the buildings built under that code must be taken into account. - Previously TEK07 were included for small residential buildings, and these buildings have been grandfathered as of 31/12/2021. - Existing Norwegian residential buildings with EPC-labels A or B. These buildings may be identified in data from the Energy Performance Certificate (EPC) database.
+Previously EPC C labels were included, and these buildings built before 2012 (apartment buildings) /2009 (other dwellings) have been grandfathered as of 31/12/2020. - 3.
 Refurbished Norwegian residential buildings with EPC-labels which corresponds to at least a 30 % improvement in energy efficiency.
 These buildings may in time be identified using the EPC database.

-5.1 Criterion 1: New or existing Norwegian residential buildings that comply with the Norwegian building code of 2007 (TEK07) or later codes for small residential buildings, and code of 2010 (TEK10) and later codes for apartments: 11%
+5.1 Criterion 1: New or existing Norwegian residential buildings that comply with the Norwegian building code of 2010 (TEK10) or later codes for small residential buildings and apartments: 11%

 Changes in the Norwegian building code have consistently over several decades resulted in more energy efficient buildings.
-As of 2020, 11% of Norwegian residential buildings are eligible according to the Eika criterion.
+As of the end of year 2021, 11% of Norwegian residential buildings are eligible according to the Eika criterion.